 A. Check Your Speed

-The Vitamix machine performs best on high speed to pulverise food and process thick mixtures.
+The Vitamix blender performs best on high speed to pulverise food and process thick mixtures.

 Check Your Quantity